 Hurricanes are natural disasters that bring demolishing winds and massive amounts of rainfall to land from the ocean.
 Coastal towns and cities across the world have been torn apart by hurricanes, but they aren’t the only ones who are usually affected.
 Hurricanes can cause significant damage to towns over 100 miles inland!
-As we approach the most active month of the year, September, now is the time to protect yourself and your family from these deadly natural disasters.
+September, is the most active month of the year, so now is the time to protect yourself and your family from these deadly natural disasters.

 The relative lack of storms so far this hurricane season is bringing both good and bad news.
 While we are all taking a sigh of relief that there has yet to be a major storm, it could also be bringing a false sense of security.
 Many people in states where hurricanes usually hit may be “dropping their guard.”
 A new survey finds only a quarter of those living in hurricane-prone states think they are prepared if a monster storm hits, and nearly half of the respondents say they have yet to make any preparations this year.